10 Best PLC Software in 2026 – Free & Paid Tools for Beginners

 💻 Supported Languages: Ladder Logic (LAD), Function Block Diagram (FBD), Structured Text (SCL), Sequential Function Chart (GRAPH), Statement List (STL)

-- Strong documentation and official Siemens training resources
+• Strong documentation via Siemens Industry Online Support and official Siemens training resources

 👉 Learn more about Siemens TIA Portal